mblsolutions/audit-logging/readme.md

 ### Audit Logging Middleware

-To enable audit logging for routes there are multiple ways this can be achieved, a middleware alias has been created with the key `audit-logging`
+To enable audit logging for routes there are multiple ways this can be achieved, middleware aliases has been created

++ `web-audit-logging`
++ `api-audit-logging`
++ `console-audit-logging`

+The only differences with these middleware are the log type

 #### Single Route